 Consider the age of your cat as well.
 The older your feline becomes, the harder it may be to maneuver around.
 Therefore, you should have a product for them that is large enough to get into without having to squeeze through a small entrance hole.
 Along with that, the entrance type is also important to consider.
 Again, if you have a larger dog, it is better to opt for a one with a side entrance and a top entrance for a small or medium size breed.

-Stop thinking there is nothing you can do about your dog snacking on your cat’s litter box leftovers.
-There are plenty of options available to you that will allow for your cat to be comfortable and have their privacy, but also for you dog to stay out and not get involved.
+Stop thinking there is nothing you can do about your pooch snacking on your cat’s litter box leftovers.
+There are plenty of options available to you that will allow for your cat to be comfortable and have their privacy, but also for your dog to stay out and not get involved.
 Depending on the type of dog you have and their size, should factor into the type of litter box you invest in.
 Doing research before purchasing is your best bet to make sure that you get the perfect fit for you and your dog and cat situation.

 The products we recommended above are just a few of the many different kinds you can look into to buy.
 Reading dog proof litter box reviews is a great way to get a feel for the product and seeing if other pet owners like you, have either liked or disliked certain litter boxes.
 Purchasing a cat-friendly and dog-ridding litter box should be done for the safety and protection of both your pets.
 Keeping them both happy and comfortable should be the number one goal.